tinyheero/wessim/README.md

 chr14	19378230	19378655	chr14:19378230-19378655	2
 ```

-The RCE value of a region represents the relative weight that wessim should be
+The RCE value of a region represents the relative weight that Wessim should be
-sampling reads from. in this case, it was sample twice as many reads from
+sampling reads from.
+In this case, it will sample twice as many reads from
 region `chr14:19378230-19378655` than `chr14:19377416-19377841`.

 ## Example usage